-- i.
-All the bank borrowings were denominated in RMB.
-As at 31 December 2021 and 2020, the bank borrowings were secured by certain property, plant and equipment and right-of-use assets held by the Group as set out in Notes 16 and 19 respectively. - ii.
-The amounts were repayable within two years (2020: within three years) but with on demand clause and shown under current liabilities.
+- (i) All the bank borrowings were denominated in RMB.
+As at 31 December 2022 and 2021, the bank borrowings were secured by certain property, plant and equipment and right-of-use assets held by the Group as set out in Notes 16 and 19 respectively. - (ii) The amounts were repayable within one year (2021: within two years) but with on demand clause and shown under current liabilities.
 The carrying amount repayables based on repayment terms are as follow:

-2021 RMB'000 2020 RMB'000
+2022 RMB'000 2021 RMB'000

-Within one year 60 60
+Within one year 2,880 60

-Within a period of more than one year but not exceeding two years Within a period of more than two years but not exceeding five years 2,820 60 2,820
+Within a period of more than one year but not exceeding two years Within a period of more than two years but not exceeding five years - 2,820

-within a period of more than two years but not exceeding live years 2,820

-2,880 2,940
+2,880 2,880

-The amount was guarantee by Mr. Sun Shao Hua and Ms. Zheng Xue Xia.
+The amount was guaranteed by Mr. Sun Shao Hua and Ms. Zheng Xue Xia.

-- iii.
-The amounts represent overdue promissory notes (Promissory Note 1 and Promissory Note 2 (Note 27)) and convertible bond (Note 28), bearing interest at default interest rate of 22% per annum.
+- (iii) The amounts represent overdue promissory notes (Promissory Note 1 and Promissory Note 2 (Note 26)) and convertible bond (Note 27), bearing interest at default interest rate of 22% per annum.
 Details are disclosed in Notes 27 and 28 respectively.
-The amounts has the benefit of the security constituted by the share charges created by Rich Kirin Holdings Limited and Big Wealth Limited; the guarantee of Mr. Sun Shao Hua, a Director and a controlling shareholder of the Company; and the guarantee of Novel Blaze Limited, the ultimate holding company of the Company. - iv.
-On 8 June 2020, the holder of Promissory Note 3, Mr. Peng Dongmiao agreed to extend the maturity date of borrowings amounting to RMB40,841,000 (equivalent to approximately HKD50,000,000) to 7 June 2022 and carried at interest rate of 7% from 1 January 2020.
+The amounts has the benefit of the security constituted by the share charges created by Rich Kirin Holdings Limited and Big Wealth Limited; the guarantee of Mr. Sun Shao Hua, a Director and a controlling shareholder of the Company; and the guarantee of Novel Blaze Limited, the ultimate holding company of the Company. - (iv) On 2 June 2022, the holder of Promissory Note 3, Mr. Peng Dongmiao agreed to further extend the maturity date of borrowings amounting to RMB44,376,000 (equivalent to approximately HKD50,000,000) to 7 June 2024 and carried at interest rate of 7% from 1 January 2020.
 The remaining amount of the balance represents borrowings from independent third parties which repayable on demand and carried interest at 18% per annum.
-Details is disclosed in Note 27.
+Details is disclosed in Note 26.